Supply Chain Management

 Training for Buyers or Stakeholders:

 Copel periodically conducts training for buyers and other parties involved in the contract, on issues related to ESG aspects.
 Training is provided on the legal aspects of the hiring process and on socio-environmental aspects.
-For example, in 2022, training was provided on Due Diligence in Human Rights, a practice that is being implemented in all the Company’s activities, in accordance with NAC 030373 Human Rights – Protection and Diligence.
+For example, in 2022 and 2023 training was carried out on Human Rights Due Diligence, a practice that is being implemented in all of the Company’s activities, in accordance with NAC 030373 Human Rights – Protection and Diligence.

 Integrity and Compliance: